Work with Us!

 • Available during school, afterschool hours (to be arranged with high school site)

-• Available to attend bi-weekly staff meeting with Director and other specialists
+• Available to attend bi-weekly staff meeting with Manager and other specialists

 • $150 sign on Bonus